Adarsh-afk661/TJ-Tasks-2025--Adarsh_Srivastava-/README.md

    ops = zeros + number_of_flips
    if neg is odd:
        ops += 1   # one extra operation for balancing the sign

+5.**Print Result**
+Output the minimum number of operations required to ensure the product is positive.